-Less than months after we hiked Kangaroo Island Wilderness Trail, an intense bushfire raced across the western part of Kangaroo Island.
+Less than two months after we hiked Kangaroo Island Wilderness Trail, an intense bushfire raced across the western part of Kangaroo Island.
 Two lives were lost, homes and buildings destroyed, including those in and around Flinders Chase National Park, and the abundant wildlife decimated.
 We are grateful for the week we spent on the island and heartbroken by the devastation of the fire.
 We hope that the land and wildlife recover and the people rebuild in time.

 Nine excited Sole Sisters flew to Kangaroo Island in mid November to hike the five day Wilderness Trail in Flinders Chase National Park.